 Back to top

-Short description of the Sealing-Ring-Business of Dietmar GLINDEMANN (efficient and economical PTFE Sealing Ring for conical glass joints)
+Short description of the main business of Dietmar GLINDEMANN (PTFE Sealing Ring for conical glass joints)

 Laboratory work with chemical glass equipment and containers often demands hermetic and clean sealing of conical joints and stoppers.
 Joint grease is not solvent resistant and not clean.
-The known PTFE-joint sleeves and stoppers are expensive and not very tight.
-Therefore, a fine PTFE-ring seal on ground tapered glass joints has been developed.
-The ring is inexpensive, gas-tight, solvent-tight, chemically inert, temperature resistant and prevents freezing of joints.
-Estimated 1.5 million seals have been tested on the market in the last years.
+Commonly known PTFE-joint sleeves and PTFE-stoppers are expensive and not very tight.

 Production: Dietmar Glindemann.